Our Guide 101 to zippers in brief:

 Inspect the teeth for any bent teeth, missing pieces or even kinks in the tape that don’t allow the teeth to lineup flush.
 Some zippers are malleable so you can make little fixes if the teeth are bent slightly.
 This isn’t the case for metal or molded plastic teeth.

-If you’re ever in doubt, you can take the item to a tailor and they may be able to make a small fix with some little tools or they may suggest an entire new zipper if it’s possible.
+If you’re ever in doubt, you can take the item to a tailor and they may be able to make a small fix, or they may suggest an entire new zipper if it’s possible.

 Sometimes if you are trying to zip up the zipper too fast, the surrounding fabric or thread can easily be caught if you are not careful.
 When this happens, the slider will, in most cases, become stuck and the only way to un-stuck it is to go in reverse.